Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: Acknowledgements

 \section{Acknowledgements}

-We acknowledge for the useful comments, suggestions and discussions to improve the manuscript M. V. Berry, G. Sierra, D. C. Brody, P. Betzios, O. Papadoulaki, O. Gaddam, C. Castro Perelman and C. C. Stacco. \\ FT acknowledges Peter Weibel and ZKM.
+We acknowledge for the useful comments, suggestions and discussions to improve the manuscript M. V. Berry, G. Sierra, D. C. Brody, P. Betzios, O. Papadoulaki, O. Gaddam, C. Castro Perelman, C. C. Stacco and R. Spigler. \\ We are grateful to the anonymous referees for their useful suggestions; FT acknowledges Peter Weibel, ZKM and IPSOEA Barbarigo.